BestTimesToVisit.com Logo

 Sunrise Kayak through Ha Long Bay's Limestone Karsts

 Paddle through the emerald waters of Ha Long Bay as the first rays of sun paint the towering limestone karsts in hues of orange and pink.
-This intimate experience allows you to discover hidden lagoons and sea caves away from the larger cruise boats, offering a profound sense of tranquility and connection with nature.
+This intimate experience allows you to navigate hidden lagoons and sea caves, far from the larger cruise boats, feeling the quiet majesty of this UNESCO World Heritage site.

-Explore the Cu Chi Tunnels with a Historical Perspective
+Explore the Cu Chi Tunnels with a Local Guide

 See all 8 things to do →